China Zhongwang buys Australian aluminum superyacht builder

 In September, China Zhongwang announced that it had bought a controlling stake in a German aluminum extrusion firm that mainly supplies aircraft manufacturers.

+As well as the Silver Yachts deal, Zhongwang’s chairman, aluminum tycoon Liu Zhongtian, is still locked in discussions with a much bigger acquisition target, U.S. aluminum products maker Aleris Corp.

+But the proposed $2.33 billion purchase of Aleris by Zhongwang USA, an investment firm majority-owned by Liu, has faced opposition from U.S. senators, while the U.S. Department of Justice has accused Liu of smuggling.
+Liu has denied the claims.

-Reporting by Donny Kwok; Editing by Stephen Coates
+Reporting by Donny Kwok; Additional reporting by Tom Daly in BEIJING; Editing by Stephen Coates and Kenneth Maxwell